-According to an October 23, 2018, USA Today article by Charisse Jones, women’s pay gap in the United States is smallest in California.
-But the article also indicates this smallest disparity has women being paid 89 cents for every dollar brought home by a man in California, which is still unequal.
+According to an October 23, 2018, USA Today article by Charisse Jones, the pay gap which women suffer below men in the United States is smallest in California.
+However, this disparity has women being paid 89 cents for every dollar brought home by a man in California, which is still unequal.
 Fortunately, California law makes it unlawful for an employer to engage in unfair practices of paying an employee of the opposite sex (or another race or ethnicity) lower wage rates for substantially similar work under similar working conditions.

 (See Link(s): Labor Code Section 1197.5)